ChrisDuffley/stationPlaylist/readme.md

 IMPORTANT NOTES:

-* This add-on requires NVDA 2019.3 or later and StationPlaylist suite 5.20 or later.
+* This add-on requires StationPlaylist suite 5.20 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 17.08 (2017 onwards).
 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.